Environmental Law: An Overview

 Resource Conservation and Recovery Act

-Congress passed the Resource Conservation and Recovery Act (RCRA) in 1976, granting the EPA authority to control hazardous waste from the “cradle-to-grave,” encompassing the generation, transportation, treatment, storage, and disposal of these materials.
-RCRA also sets forth a framework for the management of non-hazardous solid wastes (i.e., garbage).
+Congress passed the Resource Conservation and Recovery Act (RCRA) in 1976, granting the EPA authority to control hazardous waste from the “cradle-to-grave,” encompassing the generation, transportation, treatment, storage, and disposal of hazardous materials.
+The RCRA also sets forth a framework for the management of non-hazardous solid wastes (i.e., garbage).
 The 1986 amendments to RCRA enable the EPA to address environmental problems that could result from underground tanks storing petroleum and other hazardous substances.

 Comprehensive Environmental Response, Compensation, and Liability Act

-In 1976 Congress also enacted the Toxic Substance Control Act (TSCA).
+In 1976, Congress enacted the Toxic Substance Control Act (TSCA).
 Under this act, the EPA was responsible for tracking and publishing a database of the numerous industrial chemicals currently produced or imported into the United States.
 The EPA repeatedly screens these chemicals and can require reporting or testing those that may pose an environmental or human-health hazard.

 For more information, see the Animal Feeding Operations and Pesticides Reading Rooms.